 If the Butterbeer itself isn’t enough for you, what about the ice cream version?
 Strangely enough, this actually tastes less sweet the drinkable version, but it’s still rich and indulgent in all the right ways.
 I miss this a lot!

 Warm Cinnamon Rolls, Gaston’s Tavern, Magic Kingdom

-Who doesn't love a hot sweet pastry?
-Danish pastries are a favorite treat of mine, so when I saw this on the menu I knew I would have to give it a try at some point during my stay.
+Who doesn’t love a hot sweet pastry?
+Danish pastries are a favourite treat of mine, so when I saw this on the menu I knew I would have to give it a try at some point during my stay.
 This version is humongous, I had it instead of lunch (even though it was only one snack credit for those of you on the dining plan) and it could easily fill two as a snack.
 It was surprisingly moist and fruity, I’ve been dreaming about this ever since.

 So there are some of my favourite Theme Park snacks, I honestly could write so many blog posts just on the food in Disney World, is that something you’d want to see on here?
 What’s your favourite Floridian snack?